10up/headstartwp/site/documentation/02 - Data Fetching/index.md

 # Data Fetching

-The Headless Framework exposes several custom react hooks that provides a seamless data-fethcing experience with WordPress..
+The Headless Framework exposes several custom react hooks that provides a seamless data-fetching experience with WordPress.
 Those hooks are built to be "isomorphic" i.e, can be executed either on the browser or on the server (e.g: Node.js).

 The data-fetching logic itself is abstracted by [strategies](/docs/data-fetching/strategies).
 The custom react hooks are powered by [useSwr](https://swr.vercel.app/).